box/samples/box-node-lambda-sample/README.md

 # box-node-lambda-sample

-This sample demonstrates how to call Box APIs from an AWS Lambda function using the [Box Node SDK](https://github.com/box/box-node-sdk).
+This sample demonstrates how to call Box APIs from a Lambda function using the [Box Node SDK](https://github.com/box/box-node-sdk).

 #### Step 1.
 Create a Box application
 1. Log into the [Box Developer Console](https://developers.box.com) in your Box developer account
-    * Switch to the open beta of the new Developer Console, if needed
+    * *Switch to the open beta of the new Developer Console, if needed*
 2. Select "Create New App"
     * Select "Custom App" and press "Next"
-        * *You can also pick "Enterprise Integration" if your app will interact with existing Box enterprises*
-    * Select "Server Authentication" and press "Next"
+    * Select "OAuth 2.0 with JWT (Server Authentication)" and press "Next"
-        * *This sample demonstrates a server-to-server integration*
     * Name the application "Box Node Lambda Sample - YOUR NAME"
         * *Application names must be unique across Box*
     * Press "Create App" and then "View Your App"
-    * Check the "Manage users" scope and press "Save Changes"
-        * You'll need your "Client ID" and "Client Secret" later
+3. Press "Generate a Public/Private Keypair"
+    * *You may need to enter a 2-factor confirmation code*
+    * Save the JSON config file, which contains your application's secret key

 #### Step 2.
-Generate your private and public keys
-1. Generate a private key and a public key to use with Server Authentication
-    * In the `box-node-lambda-sample` directory, run the following commands:
-    ```
-    openssl genrsa -aes256 -out private_key.pem 2048
-    openssl rsa -pubout -in private_key.pem -out public_key.pem
-    ```
-    You'll need the passphrase for your private key later
-2. Add the public key to the application
-    * Press "Add Public Key"
-        * You will need to set up 2-factor authentication, if you haven't already
-    * Copy the public key: `cat public_key.pem | pbcopy`
-    * Paste it into the "Public Key" field
-    * Press "Verify and Save"
-        * You will need to enter a 2-factor confirmation code
-    * You'll need the ID of your public key later
+Authorize the application into your Box account
+1. Log into your Box developer account as an admin and go to the [Apps Tab](https://app.box.com/master/settings/openbox) of Enterprise Settings
+    * *Applications that use Server Authentication must be authorized by the admin of the enterprise*
+2. Under "Custom Applications", press "Authorize New App"
+3. Enter your "Client ID" from the developer console in the "API Key" field
-3. Your application is ready to go
+4. Your application is now authorized to access your Box account!

 #### Step 3.
-Authorize the application into your Box account
-1. In a new tab, log into your Box developer account as an admin and go to the Admin Console
-    * *Applications that use Server Authentication must be authorized by the admin of the account*
-2. Under the gear icon, go to Enterprise Settings (or Business Settings, depending on your account type)
-    * You'll need the "Enterprise ID" of your account later
-3. Go to the Apps tab
-3. Under "Custom Applications", press "Authorize New App"
-4. Enter your "Client ID" from the developer console in the "API Key" field
-    * Your application is now authorized to access your Box account

-#### Step 4.
 Create the AWS Lambda function
-1. Build the deployment package for the Lambda function
-    * `cd` into the `box-node-lambda-sample` directory
-    * Run `npm install` to install the [Box Node SDK](https://github.com/box/box-node-sdk)
-    * Ensure that the `private_key.pem` file is in the directory
-    * Run `npm run zip` to create `box-node-lambda-sample.zip`
-    * The ZIP file includes the sample code in `index.js`, the private key in `private_key.pem`, plus the Box Node SDK
-2. Log into the [AWS Management Console](https://aws.amazon.com/console) and go to the Lambda Management Console
+1. Log into the [AWS Management Console](https://aws.amazon.com/console) and go to the Lambda Management Console
-3. Press "Create a Lambda function"
+2. Press "Create a Lambda function"
-    * Choose the "Blank Function" blueprint
+    * Search for "box" and choose the "box-node-lambda-sample" blueprint
-    * There is no need to configure a trigger for the Lambda function
+    * *There is no need to configure a trigger for the Lambda function*
     * Press "Next"
-4. Configure the lambda function
+3. Configure the lambda function
     * Name = "box-node-lambda-sample"
-    * Description = "Demonstrates how to call Box APIs from an AWS Lambda function using the Box Node SDK"
-    * Runtime = "Node.js 4.3"
-    * Code entry type = "Upload a .ZIP file"
-    * Function package = Browse and select `box-node-lambda-sample.zip`
     * Environment variables:
+        * Paste the contents of your JSON config file into the `BOX_CONFIG` environment variable.
-        * *Storing the application secrets in environment variables makes them easier to secure and manage*
+            * *Storing the application config in an environment variable makes it easier to secure and manage*
-    ```
-    BOX_CLIENT_ID = Your Client ID
-    BOX_CLIENT_SECRET = Your Client Secret
-    BOX_PUBLIC_KEY_ID = Your Public Key ID
-    BOX_PRIVATE_KEY_PASSPHRASE = Your Private Key Passphrase
-    BOX_ENTERPRISE_ID = Your Enterprise ID
-    ```
-    * Handler = "index.handler".
-This sets the entry point to be the `handler()` function of the `index.js` module
     * Role = "Create new role from template"
     * Role Name = "box-node-lambda-sample-role"
     * Policy Templates = Leave blank
     * Leave all of the advanced settings with default values
     * Press "Next"
-6. Press "Create function"
+    * Review the information and press "Create function"
-    * Once the Lambda function is created, you will see the sample code from `index.js` that was uploaded in the ZIP file
-    * This first section initializes the Lambda function:
-        * First, it creates a `BoxSDK` object, initializing it with your application secrets from the environment variables
-        * Then, it creates a `BoxClient` object that obtains an access token for the Service Account in your Box enterprise
-    *  The Lambda's `handler` function will be called each time the Lambda function is invoked:
-        * For this example, the `handler` function simply retrieves info about the Service Account user and returns it as the response from the Lambda function

-#### Step 5.
+#### Step 4.
 Test the Lambda function
 1. Press the "Test" button
     * This Lambda function does not require any input, so just leave the sample test data as is and press "Save and test"
 2. The result should be similar to the following JSON response: